Minimax Active Learning: Ablation study

+We refer to \ours in Tables \ref{tab:ablation-imagenet} and \ref{tab:ablation-bdd} by SSL-Div-Unc to distinguish it from its ablated versions, SSL-Random, SSL-Div, and SSL-Unc, which are shown to highlight the effect of the sampling criteria in \ours.
+We observed that using \ours with entropy as the selection criterion (SSL-Unc) is outperformed by SSL-Random and SSL-Div by a large margin early in the process.
+On the other hand, using \ours with random sampling only yields sub-optimal results in the beginning.
+Among SSL-Unc and SSL-Div, diversity-based sampling plays a more significant role in obtaining better performance.
+Overall, \ours, performs best with its hybrid sampling strategy in which it benefits from diversity and uncertainty-based samplings together.

 It is worth mentioning that the high-level outcome of our ablation study is aligned with those found in~\cite{vaal}.
 They found using unlabeled data (unsupervised reconstruction of images in their case) had the largest effect on their overall performance.
 Similarly, we found the same for semi-supervised learning in \ours.
-However, we showed unlabeled data can be utilized more effectively when they are used in an adversarial game with labeled data.
+However, we showed unlabeled data can be utilized more effectively when they are used in an adversarial game with labeled data in a semi-supervised learning fashion.